-Creating a design system is complicated, but once established, delivers effortless team collaborations and additional time for creative work.
-In this article, we will discuss enterprise design systems, their importance, and using them can add unexpected value to your business.
+Creating a UX design system is complicated, but once established, it delivers effortless team collaboration and additional time for creative work.
+In this article, we will discuss enterprise design systems, their importance, and how using them can add unexpected value to your business.

 As complex as they seem, we can define enterprise design systems in fairly straightforward terms.